RedExpertAlliance/katacoda-scenarios/oci-course/api-gateway-on-oci/step2.md

 Create your own API Deployment - with a single route, to a stock response (a route with a static response object).

 Create a file called api_deployment.json in the current directory with this contents.
-Note: replace $funId with the actual OCID for the function.

 `touch api_deployment.json`{{execute}}